↑ What are HF Band Conditions?

 By Doron Tal, 4X4XM

-During the day, the ionosphere is usually denser and higher in altitude, which can cause radio waves to be refracted back down to the Earth's surface, allowing for longer distance communication using the higher ham bands (14 MHz and above).
+During the day, the ionosphere is usually denser and higher in altitude, refracting radio waves back down to the Earth’s surface, allowing for longer-distance communication using the higher ham bands (14 MHz and above).
+At night, the ham bands below 15 MHz are significantly more effective because the ionosphere is thinner and the D-region does not absorb radio waves.

-Other factors that can affect HF radio propagation conditions include the solar cycle, which affects the amount of ionizing radiation that reaches the ionosphere, as well as geomagnetic storms and solar flares, which can cause disruptions in the ionosphere and affect radio wave propagation.
+Other factors that can affect HF radio propagation conditions include the solar cycle, which influences the amount of ionizing radiation reaching the ionosphere, as well as geomagnetic storms and solar flares, which can disrupt the ionosphere and affect radio wave propagation.

-Overall, HF radio propagation conditions can be quite unpredictable, requiring radio operator adjustments in order to maintain effective communication over long distances.
+Overall, HF radio propagation conditions can be unpredictable, requiring radio operators to be responsive while maintaining an effective strategy for communication over long distances.

 If no flags are displayed, it means that the s01.flagcounter.com server is down!